bnmoch3/blog/_posts/2024-06-11-leanstore.md

 working set's size increases.

-In the first case where the working dataset fits entirely in-memory, a b-tree implemented on top of Leanstore is has almost the same performance as an in-memory b-tree; both of course outperform 'traditional' disk-based b-trees (figure 1 sourced from [1]):
+In the first case where the working dataset fits entirely in-memory, a b-tree implemented on top of Leanstore has almost the same performance as an in-memory b-tree; both of course outperform traditional disk-based b-trees (graph sourced from [1]):

 ![Figure 1](/assets/images/leanstore/single_threaded_tpc_100_warehouses.png)

-And with multiple threads (figure 8 sourced from [1]):
+And with multiple threads (graph sourced from [1]):

 ![Figure 8](/assets/images/leanstore/mt_tpc_100_warehouses.png)